 - 2 1/2 cups flour

 - Additional sugar for rolling if desired

 - Cream butter and sugar in the bowl of an electric mixer fitted with the paddle attachment.
 Add pudding mix and blend until combined.
 Add white chocolate and mix until mixture is smooth.
 Add eggs and vanilla and beat until combined.
-Mix in baking soda and flour.
-Chill dough for at least 30 minutes.
+Mix in baking soda and flour and mix until cookie dough forms.

-- Scoop one tablespoon balls of dough and roll in sugar, or just place on cookie sheet.
+- Scoop one tablespoon balls of dough and roll in sugar and place on cookie sheet.
 Bake 7-9 minutes until bottoms just begin to get golden.
 Remove from oven and immediately press an unwrapped Peppermint Hershey’s Kiss on top.
 Do not move pan until Kiss is cooled, or it will collapse.

 - Cookies can be frozen for later consumption, if desired.
 Place in a ziploc bag between layers of paper towel for best results when freezing.

 - If you can’t find a white chocolate pudding mix, you can substitute vanilla.